Renscq/riboParser/README.md

                         a lot of time and memory.

 Required arguments:
-  -t TRANSCRIPT         the input file name of gene annotation -b BAM                the input file name of bam
+  -t TRANSCRIPT         the input file name of gene annotation.
+  -b BAM                the input file name of bam.
   -o OUTPUT             the prefix of output file.
 ```

 2. Quality check of ribo-seq data